Christopher Channing works in the arts.

 (on Wikipedia there is a detailed biography)

-Chris Channing was born in Preston, Lancashire, and grew up on the Moray Firth coast of Scotland.
-At age 13 he became a resident student at The Royal Ballet School.
-He graduated in 1980, aged 18.
+Chris Channing was born in Preston, Lancashire, and grew up on the Moray Firth coast of Scotland in a beautiful fishing town called Nairn.

 – He works in the arts and has seldom done anything else out of choice.

 – He has been, at various times: an actor, a singer, a designer of costumes & masks & make-up.
 He was a variety artiste in theatre-restaurants in Paris.
 He was an occasional stripper in Italy but his arty French style didn’t ‘click’.
 There were years of performance art as well as a lot of artistic direction of festivals and events.
 Now and then he still performs and several times a year is a master of ceremonies; he still directs & designs & devises & advises.
 In the beginning he was a classical ballet dancer.

 – He trained with Jacques Lecoq at L’Ecole Internationale de Theatre and with Philippe Gaulier at his eponymous Ecole… and for a three month stint with Arianne Mnouschkine at Theatre du Soleil.

 He went to Blackpool College and completed a Teacher/Training Qualification: Certificate in Counselling Skills in the Development of Learning.